meolar/supertux-wiki/Ideas.md

 if Tux could spit bubbles, he probably could catch enemies and carry them to a specific place, like a museum, which is located on the world map.
 For completing the collection with all badguys of the current world, Tux would get a reward.

 Big Coins or Medals would be more realistic.
-There should be an map where you can see what medals you have, or just how many and when a specific number is reached a door on the world map opens...
+There should be a map where you can see what medals you have, or just how many and when a specific number is reached a door on the world map opens...

-I love this idea!
+> I love this idea!
 However, I'm not sure about how it fits into the theme of SuperTux...
 Maybe instead of bubbles

 Tux could somehow freeze enemies in a block of ice and carry them in his feet like real-life male penguins carry there eggs.
 The challenge would be to get to the end of the coarse without it getting knocked out of your grasp